 SOME IMPORTANT FACTS YOU SHOULD KNOW (1) Statement of Purpose: Please set out in your own handwriting your reasons/considerations for procuring this ILAS policy.
-The intermediary is required to take due account of the reasons/considerations set out by you, together with other relevant information, in assessing whether particular ILAS policy is suitable for you.
-(2) Cooling-off period : You have the right to cancel this ILAS policy and get back your origina investments (subject to market value adjustment) within the cooling-off period, which is 21 days after the delivery of the policy or issue of a notice to you or your representative, whichever is the earlier.
+The intermediary is required to take due account of the reasons/considerations set out by you, together with other relevant information, in assessing whether a particular ILAS policy is suitable for you.
+(2) Cooling-off period : You have the right to cancel this ILAS policy and get back your original investments (subject to market value adjustment) within the cooling-off period, which is 21 days after the delivery of the policy or issue of a notice to you or your representative, whichever is the earlier.
 For details of how you can exercise this right, please refer to the application form.
-(3) No ownership of assets and no guarantee for investment returns: You do not have any rights to o ownership over any of the underlying/reference investment assets of this ILAS policy.
-You recourse is against [pre-printed name of the insurer] only.
+(3) No ownership of assets and no guarantee for investment returns: You do not have any rights to or ownership over any of the underlying/reference investment assets of this ILAS policy.
+Your recourse is against [pre-printed name of the insurer] only.
 You are subject to the credit risk of [pre-printed name of the insurer].
 Investment returns are not guaranteed.
-I confirm that I have read and understood and agree to be bound by paragraphs (1), (2), and (3) above Applicant's Name Applicant's Signature Date
+I confirm that I have read and understood and agree to be bound by paragraphs $(1)$ , $(2)$ , and $(3)$ above.

-(4) Long-term features (delete wherever inapplicable): (a) (a) Upfront charges: [% Range] of the premiums you pay for the first [] policy years will be deducted upfront as charges and will not be available for investment.
-This means that the remaining amount of premiums available for investment may be as low as []% of your premiums paid in this period. (b) (b) Early surrender / withdrawal charges: You will be subject to an early surrender or withdrawal charge and possible loss of entitlement to bonuses, if policy termination or surrender, partial withdrawal, or suspension of or reduction in premium payment occurs within the initial [] years of the policy term. (c) (c) Loyalty bonuses: You will be entitled to a loyalty or special bonus if you meet certain conditions.
-For details, please refer to the product documents of this ILAS policy. policy ILAS 5) Fees and charges: Some fees/charges will be deducted from the premiums you pay and/or your ILAS policy value, and will reduce the amount available for investment.
+(4) Long-term features (delete wherever inapplicable):

+- (a) Upfront charges: [% Range] of the premiums you pay for the first [] policy years will be deducted upfront as charges and will not be available for investment.
+This means that the remaining amount of premiums available for investment may be as low as []% of your premiums paid in this period. - (b) Early surrender / withdrawal charges: You will be subject to an early surrender or withdrawal charge and possible loss of entitlement to bonuses, if policy termination or surrender, partial withdrawal, or suspension of or reduction in premium payment occurs within the initial [] years of the policy term. - (c) Loyalty bonuses: You will be entitled to a loyalty or special bonus if you meet certain conditions.
+For details, please refer to the product documents of this ILAS policy. - (5) Fees and charges: Some fees/charges will be deducted from the premiums you pay and/or your ILAS policy value, and will reduce the amount available for investment.
 Accordingly, the return on your ILAS policy as a whole may considerably be lower than the return of the underlying/reference funds you selected.
-For details, please refer to the product documents of this ILAS policy.
-6) Switching of Investment: If you switch your investment choices, you may be subject to a charge and your risk may be increased or decreased.
-I un I confirm that I have read and understood and agree to be bound by paragraphs (4), (5) and (6) above.
+For details, please refer to the product documents of this ILAS policy. - (6) Switching of Investment: If you switch your investment choices, you may be subject to a charge and your risk may be increased or decreased.

+I confirm that I have read and understood and agree to be bound by paragraphs (4), (5) and (6) above.
 I understand and accept all the fees and charges, including the upfront charges and early surrender/withdrawal charges.
-Ap plicant's Name Applicant's Signature Date